The artist management dilemma

 Ever considered using a talent agency to progress your music career and get further in the music business?

-Well, many new artists are stuck at a dilemma...
+Well, many new artists are stuck in a dilemma...

-But on the other hand they don't know if the return on investment will be worth.
+But on the other hand, they don't know if the return on investment will be wort ith.

 This is the dilemma that comes when working with an artist development company.